 top of page

-How to maintain collagen production as you age: a focus on fibroblasts
+7 ways to support natural collagen production: a focus on fibroblasts

 Collagen is the most abundant protein in our bodies.
 It’s responsible for the skin’s structure, firmness and elasticity.
 As we age, collagen production can slow, leading to signs of ageing.
 Modern beauty and wellness marketing would have us believe that there is nothing we can do about this part of the ageing process, other than reaching for 'anti-ageing' products and supplementing with collagen.
 Whilst I am generally all in favour of high-quality supplementation*, there is something that tells me we need to go to the root cause when it comes to collagen, and that the key task is to seek to prevent and reduce the decline in its production before we reach for the supplements.